chellimiller/template-react-app/README.md

 - Minimal dependencies to reduce complexity and abstractions.

 This template is not an ideal starting point for most production web apps.
-To encourage learning and reduce abstractions, common dependencies like TypeScript were left out.
+To encourage learning and reduce abstractions, only essential dependencies were added.
 Many common dependencies are useful for preventing bugs, increasing speed of development, reducing maintenance requirements, and improving readability.